 What you tell us and our advice to you is confidential.
 However, we might need to consider informing the police or other authorities if you tell us something where we think you are in danger, a child is in danger or if we think a crime is going to be committed.
 The advice provided by the Scottish Women’s Rights Centre Helpline is either provided by, or with supervision from, a qualified solicitor.

+It is free to call our helpline from most mobile phones and landlines.
 On request, we can arrange language interpreters.

 Sometimes we are also able to provide free legal representation in cases where there is unmet or complex legal need, for example where a woman cannot afford a solicitor but is not eligible for legal aid.
 We would always have to consider the circumstances of the particular case, and our capacity.